 Occasionally, a hacked WordPress site may have a significant number of the files and pages deleted, or the entire database that stores all of the website's pages and posts was deleted.
 In these cases, the only remedy is to restore the WordPress site from a backup (hopefully you are backing up your WordPress site regularly!!).
 Recovering hacked WordPress sites is frequently part of our Rent a Webmaster service.

-Fill out the form on this page, or call us at 612-605-1520 and we can get to work removing the malware on your WordPress site.
+Fill out the form on this page, or call us at 612-382-0573 and we can get to work removing the malware issues on your WordPress website.

 Send us your question.
 We are happy to help.